Business entities in Dubai

-- Foreign investors can form a local limited liability company in Dubai to offer professional services including legal and accounting consultancy, IT and management consultancy, and marketing consultancy.
-In such industries, the company can be wholly-foreign owned (but still require to appoint a local sponsor);
+- Foreign investors can form a local limited liability company in Dubai to provide professional services including legal and accounting consultancy, IT and management consultancy, and marketing consultancy.
+In such industries, the company can be wholly-foreign owned (but still require appointing a local sponsor);

 - In other industries, the Dubai authorities require foreigners to form a joint venture with a UAE national, who must hold at least 51% of the shares of the entity.
 For this reason, Healy Consultants usually recommends our Clients to register a company in a free zone, where such requirement does not apply;

 - Before Healy Consultants can complete incorporation of the company, our Clients must also sign a lease agreement for physical office space within Dubai.
 We can assist our Clients to find a quality office (for example shared office space) whenever required;

 - Best uses: registering a company in Dubai outside of the free zones is advisable only if our Client is planning to offer consulting services or already has a reliable joint venture partner who is an Emirati national.

 Doing business in Dubai with a foreign entity